-Harlequins v Worcester (Sat)
+Quins edge win over battling Worcester

-Premiership: Harlequins v Worcester Warriors (Sat)
+Premiership: Harlequins 35-29 Worcester - Quins edge win over battling Warriors

 Last updated on .From the section Rugby Union